Literature Festivals and Havelis: Jaipur

 So would I go again to the Jaipur Literature Festival?
 Yes definitely, although it was way too crowded and a lot of people appeared to be there to be seen more than to actually listen to the talks.
 Perhaps a small entrance fee would actually be an improvement.
 I also have to go back to Jaipur anyway to see the new menu at Samode Haveli when it is available, because I am still salivating at the thought of that delectable meal!

-2 thoughts on “Literature Festivals and Havelis: Jaipur
+2 responses to “Literature Festivals and Havelis: Jaipur”

 Lovely!
 I have always wanted to go to the Jaipur Literary festival but we can never make it due to the time of the year.
 I am a big lover of Indian literature.